-A. Student Council: Currently under review
+A. Student Council:

-In order to foster leadership potential, St. Isidore School belongs to the Catholic Association of Student Councils.
 Leadership positions are open to students in grades six through eight.
 Classroom representatives are composed of students in grades four through eight.
 The purpose of this organization is to foster Christian values and give witness to the community of St. Isidore School and Parish.
-It is also a means of supporting students learning service to school and community.
+It is also a means of supporting students' learning service to school and community.

-B. Band/Strings: Offered Virtually at this time
+B. Band/Strings:

 Offered to students in grades four through eight.
-Instruments may be rented and lessons are once a week.
-Grade three is given recorder lessons.
+Instruments may be rented and lessons are once a week, currently held at school.
+All students in grade 3 learn recorders.

-C. CYO: Currently Cancelled until Further Notice
+C. CYO: